ThomasMBury/charlie-bury-website/content/en/about/index.md

 As a screenwriter and script consultant, I have always been captivated by the magic of storytelling and, more specifically, the power of moving images.

-My mission is to entertain, provoke thought, and create emotional resonance with an audience, hoping to reflect the human experience in all its complexity and beauty.
+My mission is to entertain, provoke thought, and create emotional resonance for audiences, hoping to reflect the human experience in all its complexity and beauty.

 Thank you for stopping by.